-Update annual Program Application for sponsor and site(s) online in the Cyber-Linked Interactive Child Nutrition System (CLiCS).
-Sponsors receive e-mail notification via the School Nutrition Program (SNP) listserv* when next year’s application is available.
+Update the annual Program Application for sponsor and site(s) online in the Cyber-Linked Interactive Child Nutrition System (CLiCS).
+Sponsors receive an e-mail notification via the School Nutrition Program (SNP) listserv* when next year’s application is available.

 Distribute Applications for Educational Benefits to all households (except those with students who have been directly certified for free meals) after July 1 within four weeks of the start of school.
 Determine student meal eligibility within 10 school days after date of receipt and notify household of student eligibility.
 Year-round schools that operate in July may distribute applications in June.

 Develop rosters to identify which children are eligible for free and reduced-price meals.
 Include the student’s name, date of application approval, dates of changes in free/reduced-price meal benefits and dates of withdrawal/transfer.
 If using a computerized system, rosters may be maintained in the system.
 If using a manual system, create rosters.
 Update rosters as changes occur and print or save a copy on a monthly basis to keep on file with the documentation that supports the monthly claim for reimbursement.